Thomas Lynn

-Thomas Lynn (1774–1847) was an English naval officer and writer on astronomy.
+Commander Thomas Lynn (2 January 1774 – 2 May 1847) was a Bombay Marine officer and writer.

 Life

 He was born 2 January 1774 at Woodbridge, Suffolk, where his father was a medical practitioner.
-At the age of 11 he entered the naval service of the East India Company.
-On leaving it with the rank of commander many years later, he was appointed examiner in nautical astronomy to the company's officers.
+At the age of 11 he entered the Bombay Marine.
+On leaving it at the rank of commander many years later, he was appointed examiner in nautical astronomy to the company's officers.
 He kept a naval academy at 148 Leadenhall Street, London, and died at Dover on 2 May 1847, aged 73.